How to Communicate With RV Manufacturers & Dealerships

 Recording a Phone Call

-When having repairs done by the RV assembly company, make sure that your list of needed repairs matches their work orders.
+When having repairs done by the RV manufacturer, make sure that your list of needed repairs matches their work orders.
 Do this prior to the start of work, and when repairs are completed, verify their work orders still match yours.
 They should have details of the repair resolution.

 Some RV companies may do additional work either as a “Goodwill Gesture” or to manipulate you into thinking they are just going above and beyond for you.
 Their reason for doing so may, in fact, be to gain a good public review, whether that’s on Google or even on YouTube in some cases.
 Maybe they are being helpful, but maybe they’re not!
 Just be aware of what is going on.
 Many times, if there are exterior damages on your RV, they will repair them so that their RV brand looks good going down the road.
 This is all about appearances for them and the art of manipulation as well!
 Know your warranties (read them) before dealing with customer service reps in getting warranty work done.
 Do not allow them to drag these repairs out months at a time.
 If they schedule the work, make sure you are staying on top of where the dealerships or manufacturers in getting the work done in a timely manner.
 They will delay repairs with excuses, anywhere from approvals from manufacturers to parts delays.
 Maske sure they order the parts before you drop off your rig and make sure warranty approvals are authorized within a reasonable amount of time.
 You may have to contact the your assembly comp[any / manufacturer to verify what a dealership is telling you but get it in writing.